The Colour of My Love: Commercial performance

 The Colour of My Love remains one of the world's best-selling albums of all time.
-It was the second top-selling album of 1994 in Canada, third top-selling album of 1994 by a female artist in the United States, third top-selling album of 1995 in the UK and has sold more than 20 million copies worldwide.
+It was the second top-selling album of 1994 in Canada, third top-selling album of 1994 by a female artist in the United States, third top-selling album of 1995 in the UK and has sold more than 20 million copies worldwide, becoming the twentieth best-selling album by a woman in history.

 Canada

 In Canada, The Colour of My Love entered the RPM Albums Chart at number five and moved to the top in the fifth week.
 It stayed at number one for twelve consecutive weeks and spent eighty weeks on the chart in total.
-In December 1994, the album was certified Diamond by the CRIA for selling one million copies.
+In December 1994, the album was certified diamond by the CRIA for selling one million copies.
 It became the second best-selling album of the year 1994 in Canada, after Ace of Base's The Sign.
 By the end of 1995, Billboard reported that the album has already sold 10 million copies worldwide (including 1.4 million Canada).
 In November 1996, Billboard wrote that the sales of The Colour of My Love have reached 1.5 million units in Canada.
 The album also topped the Quebec chart for twenty weeks.

 United States

 In the United States, The Colour of My Love debuted at number eighty-eight, selling 16,000 copies.
 In March 1994, it peaked at number four on the Billboard 200 and spent 149 weeks on the chart.
 It became the 20th best selling record of 1994 in the United States (third by a female artist), selling 2.1 million copies in 1994 alone.
-The album has sold 4.6 million copies according to Nielsen SoundScan and was certified six-times Platinum by the RIAA in November 1999 for shipping six million copies in the United States.
+The album has sold 4.6 million copies according to Nielsen SoundScan and was certified six-times platinum by the RIAA in November 1999 for shipping six million copies in the United States.